alexmilowski/allegrograph-docker/kubernetes/README.md

 The file `agraph-service.yaml` contains an example of a service deployment.
 There are a number of changes you may want to make:

- * if you just want an internal service only available within the cluster, either delete 'type: LoadBalancer' or change it to ClusterIP.
+ * If you just want an internal service only available within the cluster, either delete 'type: LoadBalancer' or change it to ClusterIP.

- * if you want an external IP, you should enter an external IP of one of your Kubernetes nodes in the `externalIPs` array.
+ * If you want an external IP, you should enter an external IP of one of your Kubernetes nodes in the `externalIPs` array.

    You can use the this to find the IP addresses of your nodes:
    ```